defualt/resume/output/resume_brian_ephraim.rst

 -  Flying to client corporate headquarters for onsite consulting
 -  Working with distributed team members via Skype and email

-KickApps/Kit Digital (Agency) - Frontend Web Developer, October 2010 - May 2011
+KickApps/Kit Digital (agency) - Frontend Web Developer, October 2010 - May 2011
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  Developing social portals for such clients as: